Scream 7: Development

 During the premiere of Scream VI (2023), co-director Matt Bettinelli-Olpin said: "We want to be watching Scream movies whether we're involved or not for the rest of our lives".
 Both Bettinelli-Olpin and co-director Tyler Gillett previously expressed interest in December 2022 in bringing Neve Campbell's character Sidney Prescott back in future sequels, after Campbell declined to return in Scream VI due to a pay dispute with the film's producers.
+The budget was $45 million (before prints and advertising), which was co-financed 50/50 by Spyglass Media Group and Paramount Pictures.

 In August 2023, Bettinelli-Olpin and Gillett exited the project due to scheduling conflicts with their film Abigail (2024).
 Christopher Landon was hired in their place.
 That same month, pre-production was suspended due to the 2023 SAG-AFTRA strike.
-On November 21, 2023, it was reported that Melissa Barrera, who starred as Sam Carpenter in Scream (2022) and Scream VI, had been fired from the seventh film due to her comments about the Gaza war.
+On November 21, 2023, it was reported that Melissa Barrera, who starred as Sam Carpenter in Scream (2022) and Scream VI, had been fired from the seventh film due to pro-Palestinian social media posts about the Gaza war, in which Barrera accused the Israeli government of manipulating The Holocaust to "boost the Israeli arms industry."
+Spyglass claimed Barrera's posts were antisemitic, which Barrera denied.
 The following day, Deadline Hollywood reported that Jenna Ortega would not reprise the role of Tara Carpenter due to scheduling conflicts with her starring role as Wednesday Addams in the second season of the Netflix television series Wednesday (2025).
 Ortega later refuted this, stating in an April 2025 interview that she left due to the changes in the creative team and cast, stating, "The Melissa stuff was happening, and it was all kind of falling apart.
 If Scream VII wasn't going to be with that team of directors and those people I fell in love with, then it didn't seem like the right move for me in my career at the time".

 It was then reported that the film would go through a creative retooling, with the intention of bringing back other actors from the franchise, like Campbell, along with Patrick Dempsey, who portrayed Mark Kincaid in Scream 3 (2000).
 In December 2023, Landon announced that he had officially exited the film weeks prior.
 He later explained he felt without Barrera the film he had signed on to direct no longer existed, and therefore there was no reason for him to continue.
 Despite the fact that Landon was not involved in the studio's actions, he faced backlash and harassment from some Barrera fans online, to the point of having threats leveled against him and his family: "People were threatening to kill me and my family, to the point where the FBI was getting involved.
 I got messages saying, 'I'm going to find your kids, and I'm going to kill them because you support child murder.'
 The head of security at various studios and the FBI had to examine the threats."